shkawada/mini-DST/README.md

 We have fully-simulated MC samples named DST file which contain all information and result of simulation and reconstruction.
 In mini-DST project, we will remove complex collections and add other useful information like number of isolated objects, jets, and other variables.
 In mini-DST file, the following collections are stored.
-- PandoraPFOs
+- PandoraPFOs, BCalRecoParticle (not merged yet)
-- MCParticle (MCParticlesSkimmed)
+- MCParticle (MCParticlesSkimmed in next production)
 - PrimaryVertex, PrimaryVertex_RP
-- RecoMCThuthLink, MCTruthRecoLink
+- RecoMCThuthLink, MCTruthRecoLink (kept full relation at this time being)

 The following collections are added to the mini-DST file.
+- event shape variables (used ThrustReconstruction, Sphere, Fox): these are stored at the header of PandoraPFOs
-- IsolatedMuons, IsolatedElectrons
+- IsolatedMuons, IsolatedElectrons (used IsolatedLeptonTagging, not tuned)
-- IsolatedTaus
+- IsolatedTaus (used TaJetClustering, not tuned)
-- (IsolatedPhotons)
+- (IsolatedPhotons) (future)
-- RefinedNJets (N = 2, 3, 4, 5, 6)
+- RefinedNJets (N = 2, 3, 4, 5, 6) (used LCFIPlus: JetClustering, JetVertexRefiner, FlavorTag, not tuned)

-The ErrorFlow processor is added to calculate covariance matrix for jets.
+The ErrorFlow processor is applied to calculate covariance matrix for jets.